d42kw01f/Blackboard_Video_Downloader/README.md

 # Blackboard_Video_Downloader
-this Python script downloads vidoes from Blackboard.
+This Python script downloads vidoes from Blackboard.

+The script requires you to enter the link.
+However, the link has to be availabe for public.